Travel Grants

 The Graduate School offers a limited number of competitive awards to selected graduate students who are in good academic standing.
-The 2022/2023 Travel Grants will support the cost of conference registration to professional meetings that are relevant to their degree.
-Please see the abbreviated list of changes to travel grant eligibility instructions and requirements, effective August 2019.
-All applications must be completed before the deadline to be considered for a travel grant award.
-We are now accepting applications for conferences that occur during the 2022/2023 academic year.
-Please read through the instructions on this page before submitting your application and contact us if you have any questions.
+The 2023/2024 Travel Award will support the cost of conference registration to professional meetings that are relevant to their degree.
+All applications must be completed and signed by all parties before the deadline to be considered for a travel award.
+Applications are now closed for the spring 2024 evaluation cycle.

 To be eligible, graduate students:

 • Must have an approved degree plan on file in the Graduate School.
+You will be asked to upload a signed and graduate school approved copy of your degree plan to your application.

 • Must attend at least 3 TGS Professional Development Graduate Workshops per academic year for which you are applying.
 You can attend these workshops in person or live online stream.
 If you are unable to attend a workshop, videos are available online.
 Please list the name and date of the workshops you attended or watched on the appropriate application field.